 This method is called unified marketing measurement.
 Unified marketing measurement (UMM) gives a complete view of the customer across all data sources and channels, while breaking down data silos that can make certain information inaccessible across the organization.
 Despite the utility of UMM, only 49 percent of retail and consumer goods marketers claim to have a completely unified view of customer data sources.
 For the majority of marketers, the inability to aggregate data in a unified way is a major hindrance to their campaigns.
 For this reason, using a dashboard that utilizes UMM can give marketers a formidable advantage over the competition.

-To take full advantage of the data-driven transformation that marketing has experienced, organizations must learn how to organize and aggregate customer data.
+To take full advantage of the data-driven marketing transformation, organizations must learn how to organize and aggregate customer data.
 If this data is used in a well-informed, organized way, then marketing campaigns will be able to drive considerably more success.
 Without proper organization, marketers will struggle to see the forest for the trees.
 By understanding where their data is sourced and how to best organize it, marketers will be able to meet and exceed customer needs.